Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 The strain to defecate will then cause a bearded dragon to suffer a cloacal prolapse because of the constant pressure on the cloaca.

-Here is our post on how to tell if your bearded dragon is impacted.
+Further Reading: How to tell if your bearded dragon is impacted.

 Dystocia and Egg Laying